 We believe a workforce is most productive, effective and highly engaged when they feel connected to our business and culture.
 We seek to provide diverse work experiences, professional development opportunities, competitive compensation and benefits, an inclusive and diverse culture and social engagement projects to keep our employees motivated, connected to our firm and engaged throughout their careers.
 We strive to create a culture of intellectual curiosity and collaboration, creating an environment where our employees can thrive and do their best work.
 We foster growth and advancement through different training avenues to develop skill sets, create opportunities for networking, both internally and externally, and we encourage internal mobility as a part of our employees' career trajectory.

 It is important that our employees are not only connected to our business but also to the communities in which we operate.
-As such, AB offers many opportunities for our employees to volunteer in the communities in which we serve including our firm-wide philanthropic initiative, AB Gives Back.
-Other initiatives in support of these objectives include a five-year refresh award for employees that mark a five-year anniversary are eligible to receive two additional weeks off.
+As such, AB offers many opportunities for our employees to volunteer in the communities in which we serve, including our firm-wide philanthropic initiative, AB Gives Back.
+Other initiatives in support of these objectives include a five-year refresh award, whereby employees receive two additional weeks off for every five years of service.
 In addition, we utilize AB Voice, a periodic survey designed to measure employee satisfaction and engagement, allowing us to identify and address performance gaps.

-Diversity and Inclusion
+Diversity, Equity and Inclusion